Gl0dny/hexapod/docs/robot/movement_system.md

 ## Overview

 The Robot Movement System is the core locomotion engine for the hexapod robot.
-It manages all aspects of movement from basic servo control to complex gait patterns, inverse kinematics calculations, and balance compensation.
+It manages all aspects of movement from basic servo control to complex gait patterns and inverse kinematics calculations.
 The system provides a comprehensive framework for controlling 18 servo motors across 6 legs to achieve smooth, stable, and intelligent movement.

 ## System Architecture